Abstract¶

 To address these issues, NVIDIA began working on a revised set of packages.

-These more closely matched packages in other distribution channels (like Linux distribution package managers) and were adapted to the Conda user experience.
+These more closely matched packages in other distribution channels (like Linux distribution package managers) and were adapted to the conda user experience.

-As a result, some distinctions that a Linux distribution provides are unneeded in Conda.
+As a result, some distinctions that a Linux distribution provides are unneeded in conda.

 There are additional differences around behavior in pinning versions of dependencies or how compilers are packaged and expected to work in their installed environments.